 Once you’ve developed your keyword strategy, you need to analyze this on a daily basis.
 Amazon is a fluid marketplace and people are looking to knock you off your perch day in day out.
 Assessing your current position and your keyword strategy should be part of your regular KPIs.

-Mastering the A9 Algorithm, Step 2: On-page optimization
+Mastering the Amazon A9 Algorithm, Step 2: On-page optimization

-Once you’ve done your marketplace research, you need to optimize your on-page content.
+Once you’ve done your marketplace research, you need to optimize the on-page content of your Amazon product listing.
 Here are the categories you should focus on:

 - Product Listing Title: You have a limit of 200 characters or less although this changes frequently.
 Make sure your brand name and most important keywords are in the title but be clear.
 You want people to know exactly what you are selling before they even click on the listing.